QRL Technical: Weeks 36–37 Crypto

 - The code quality/coverage effort is on-going and we see the metrics going up every day.
 We are looking forward to the day we reach 95%.

 Now, what does this all mean?
 The performance improvement is certainly big!
 There might be other bottlenecks that may temporarily dampen the overall effect but we will be working on those too in the next weeks!
 From the three main operations (createkeys/sign/verify), verification has the most influence in the throughput.
-A huge number of transactions per second have to be verified.
+A huge number of transactions per second has to be verified.
 And the good news is that the improvement is massive!

 Each XMSS address provides a limited amount of signatures.
 To achieve a high number of signatures, the XMSS tree must grow and operation times depend on the size of the tree.
 Tree size can be defined by the height of the tree.
 For a height h, the tree will allow for 2^h signatures.
 For instance, h=12 results in 4096 signatures per address.
 There are ways to extend this and we are working on that, but it is out of the scope of this article.